Memory Architectures for AI Agents

 | Best for | Projects, teams | Large corpora | Structured data | Production systems |

 Start with flat file memory.
 It’s sufficient for most projects and teams, and the human curation it requires is a feature, not a limitation.
-Add a vector store when you have a document corpus too large to curate manually.
-Go hybrid only when you have genuinely distinct query patterns that a single approach can’t serve.
+Add a vector store when you have a document corpus too large to curate manually, and go hybrid only when you have genuinely distinct query patterns that a single approach can’t serve.
 Most teams that start with a hybrid architecture would have been better off with a flat file and a month of accumulated knowledge.